kudrom/lupulo/docs/templates.rst

 <https://twistedmatrix.com/documents/15.0.0/web/howto/using-twistedweb.html#resource-objects>`_
 (which is the second element) will listen to and render some information.

-This resource must inherit from *lupulo.resource.LupuloResource* and can ask for some template with the method *get_template*.
+This resource must inherit from *lupulo.http.LupuloResource* and can ask for some template with the method *get_template*.

 .. py:function:: get_template(path)